 Jacob Wolford

-When Jacob Wolford was born on 23 August 1826, in Delaware, Ohio, United States, his father, Jacob Wolford, was 36 and his mother, Eve Hawk, was 36.
+Jacob Wolford was born on 23 August 1826, in Delaware, Ohio, United States as the son of Jacob Wolford and Elizabeth Pryor.
 He married Elisabeth Golden on 21 January 1857, in Hancock, Illinois, United States.
 They were the parents of at least 4 sons and 5 daughters.
 He lived in Missouri, United States in 1870 and Dover Township, Vernon, Missouri, United States in 1880.
 He died on 2 June 1890, at the age of 63, and was buried in Nevada, Vernon, Missouri, United States.

 Photos and Memories (0)